 1. Polyplab – Reef-Roids- Coral Food For Faster Growing

 Use a syringe, turkey baster, or other appropriate tool to get the food right up to where the coral will easily be able to absorb and benefit from the special blend of nutrients.

 Because it has a little something for everything in your tank, it helps take some of the guesswork out of what you should use to provide all the right nutrients.

-Coral has a great response to Coral Frenzy.
+Coral responds exceptionally well to Coral Frenzy.
 There are no secret ingredients or fillers and everything is listed on the side of the container.
-It even comes with a manufactured date on the label so you know how long it’s been on the shelf.
+It even comes with a manufacture date on the label so you know how long it’s been on the shelf.
 It’s good for up to 12 months.

 3. Two Little Fishies ATLMSPD4 Marine Snow